tekumara/notes/pyright.md

 `pyright.typeCheckingMode` (or `python.analysis.typeCheckingMode` for pylance) can be:

-- `off` = all type-checking rules are disabled, but Python syntax and semantic errors are still reported and auto-complete suggestions available
+- `off` = all type-checking rules are disabled, but Python syntax and semantic errors are still reported and in pylance auto-complete suggestions are made
-- `basic` = can be used to ease into type checking on existing code-bases.
+- `basic` = use when easing into type checking on existing code-bases, or on code-bases that use libraries with poor quality stubs (eg: pandas).
 Doesn't check for some things that mypy does, like [incompatible overrides](https://mypy.readthedocs.io/en/stable/common_issues.html#incompatible-overrides).
-- `strict` = new code-bases should use this.
-Will error when type hints are missing from functions.
+- `strict` = new code-bases with high quality stubs should use this.
+Will error with `reportUnknownParameterType` when type hints are missing from functions.
 Finds a lot of things mypy doesn't.

 See [configOptions.ts](https://github.com/microsoft/pyright/blob/978baa47a55f056523174a00c11f3301a27e7062/server/src/common/configOptions.ts#L257) for the specific rules turned on and their level (eg: warning/error) for each mode.

-In strict mode, individual rules can be disabled on a per file basis (see [#601](https://github.com/microsoft/pyright/issues/601)), eg:
+In strict mode, individual rules can be disabled on a per file basis via a comment (see [#601](https://github.com/microsoft/pyright/issues/601)), eg:

 ```
 # pyright: reportMissingTypeStubs=false